Moebius2107/DataEngProject/README.md

 ![Fact Table](/img/facts.png)

-We answered to the questions with our production data and a Power BI report (we made screenshots of the results obtained).
+We answered to the questions with our production data and a Power BI report (we took screenshots of the results obtained).

 Which hackaton has the highest average skill level of the participants?
 ![Average skills](/img/skill_average.png)